IcyIce-FSDev/twitch_chat_bot/README.md

   - Returns the rank of the stream if they set Battletag

 - Develop function where a user mentions bot and the bot will take the message and feed through chatGPT and respond with the data from chatGPT.

+- Automation

+  - Setup up seed sql that will setup databases automatically